ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 ### 4. Model Compilation

-Once a model is configured, it must be **compiled** before it can be used.
+Once a model is configured, it can be **compiled**.
 Compilation sends the model’s configuration and training data to the AI provider and creates a runnable assistant configuration there.

+Compilation is required in only two cases:
+> - when you want to use a **fine-tuned model** as an Arbiter (with Q&A and/or Training Conversations), or
+> - when you want to use a dedicated **AI Assistant** (the *My Assistant* app or assistant panel).
+> In all other scenarios, ERP.net works directly with the **base model** defined in the AI Provider and does not require compilation.

 #### Running a compilation

-From an AI Model record:
+Here is an info how to initiate a compilations and how to read its results.

-1. Open the model in edit mode.
+1. Open the model definition.
-2. Use **Run → Compile** (or the corresponding action).
+2. Use **Run → Compile**.
 3. Wait for the compilation to complete.

-The result of each compilation is stored in **Projects.AI.Compilations** and visible in the model:

-- **Successful** compilations update the `Conversation compilation` field.
-- **Failed** compilations leave the previous version active and provide diagnostics.

-#### Logs and error diagnostics

-If a compilation fails:

-- Check **Error message** in the model – it usually contains the main reason (e.g., invalid base model name).
-- Check **Build log** – for more detailed, technical information.

-You can correct the configuration and run the compilation again.
-Existing, previously compiled versions continue to work until a new compilation succeeds.
+Once the compilation is started we should simply wait for its result.

 > Compilation time can vary:
 > - Simple assistant models: usually a few minutes.
-> - Models with many Q&A and Training Conversations: can take longer, depending on data size.
+> - Models with many Q&A and Training Conversations: can take longer, depending on the volume of training data.

+The result of each compilation is stored in the **Compilations** sub-panel of the model:

+- Each row shows the **Start Time Utc**, **Completion Time Utc**, **Status**, **Is Successful**, and other fields.
+- The **Status** field shows the current state (for example: `Queued`, `Running`, `Completed`).
+- The **Is Successful** flag (`Yes/No`) clearly indicates whether the compilation has finished successfully.

+To monitor the **Status** you can regularly check the *Compilations* sub-panel described above or simply wait for the system notification.
+When a compilation finishes, the user who started it receives a message in the **Notifications** icon (for example: “Compilation of model ‘My Personal Assistant’ completed”), which is the quickest way to see that the process has ended.

+If the compilation is **successful**, you can continue using the model as configured.

+If the compilation **fails**:
+1. Review the **Error Message** for the main cause (for example, an invalid or unsupported base model).
+2. If necessary, open the **Build Log** to investigate further details.

+After fixing the configuration, you can run the compilation again.
+Existing, previously successful compilations remain active and are used by the system until a new compilation completes successfully.

 ---

 ### 5. Assigning a Model to Users

-Finally, each user who will work with AI should be connected to a specific AI model.
+Finally, each user who will work with AI Assistant should be connected to a specific AI model.

 ####  User configuration